We are facing a global climate emergency and must act now to harness the power of nature to address climate change.

 Ireland has a positive opportunity when it comes to offshore renewable energy.
 Favourable wind speeds and sea conditions provide an ideal environment for generating green electricity offshore.
 Offshore renewable energy is needed to decarbonise our energy supply and reduce greenhouse gas emissions – protecting our environment for current and future generations.

 Energia has commenced the Environmental Impact Assessment (EIA) process for the South Irish Sea project.
 The purpose of EIA is to gather information on the receiving environment and to assess all impacts of the proposed development.
 To obtain baseline data, we are currently undertaking bird and marine mammals surveys, fisheries, archaeological, navigation and grid assessments within the study area.

-Energia has applied to the Department of Housing, Local Government and Heritage for a Foreshore Licence for the South Irish Sea project.
-The foreshore licence will enable environmental and technical surveys and investigations to be carried out over the coming years.
+Energia made a Foreshore Licence Application to the Department of Housing, Local Government and Heritage in 2019 for the South Irish Sea project to enable geotechnical, geophysical, meteorological, and oceanographic data collection.
+This licence was granted in September 2021 allowing these surveys to commence in the near future.
+A series of further environmental and technical surveys will be carried out over the coming years.
 The purpose of these surveys is to provide information to determine the feasibility of the site to accommodate an offshore wind farm.